naveedn/naveed-website/content/posts/2020-05-28-its-time-to-bring-back-xtreme-programming-for-distributed-teams.md

 ## First off, what is XP (Extreme Programming) and where did it come from?

 Extreme Programming is a software development style that takes the ideas from the Agile Development process and drives them to their "logical extremes", which culminates in a set of practices and philosophies that we should adopt to be better software engineers.
-I'll add a link to the 12 practices below, but I find that [this blog post from 2004](https://web.archive.org/web/20120101190943/http://www.satyakomatineni.com/akc/display?url=DisplayNoteIMPURL&reportId=862&ownerUserId=satya) captures the ethos of the movement pretty succinctly.
+I'll add a link to the 12 practices at the bottom of the article, but I find that [this blog post from 2004](https://web.archive.org/web/20120101190943/http://www.satyakomatineni.com/akc/display?url=DisplayNoteIMPURL&reportId=862&ownerUserId=satya) captures the ethos of the movement pretty succinctly.

 ### A quick history lesson

 We're gonna keep this brief.
-Here is a 30 second crash course on the history of XP:
+Here's a 30 second crash course on the history of XP:

 * In the land before time, software teams used a waterfall approach to software development.
 Most software projects were failures.
 *  In the early 2000's, a new generation of software engineers [met at a famous ski resort](https://agilemanifesto.org/history.html) and came up with a new paradigm for how we should do software development.
 That birthed the "agile development" workflow that's ubiquitous in software engineering these days.